 1/8 teaspoon asafitida

 Wash and peel the carrots under fresh running water.
-Pat dry them and cut into 2 inch long thin juliennes.
-Place a kitchen napkin or kitchen towel on a tray and arrange the carrot juliennes on it to dry.
-Make sure that not a single drop of water remains or the pickle will go bad
+Pat dry them and cut into 2 inch long thin julienne.
+Place a kitchen napkin or kitchen towel on a tray and arrange the carrot julienne on it to dry.
+Make sure that not a single drop of water remains or the pickle will go bad.
+I sometimes pat them with damp cloth to clean instead of washing.

 You can leave it over night or for instant pickle just keep in sun for two hours or so.
 Cover it with thin muslin cloth to prevent any dust particles settling on the carrots.